-This year’s cool rainy spring meant that pickings were pretty slim at the inaugural market last weekend, but I still managed to snag myself a crusty sourdough baguette and bunch of fat crunchy radishes.
+This year's cool rainy spring meant that it was pretty slim pickings at the inaugural market last weekend, but I still managed to snag myself a crusty sourdough baguette and bunch of fat crunchy radishes.

 Rounded out with a handful of chives from the garden and a block of creamy butter, I had exactly what I needed to make myself a platter of radish toast, the most quintessential of almost-summertime snacks, and a perfect way to celebrate the market's return.

 How to Make Radish Toast

 This classic French recipe is so incredibly easy to make - slices of fresh baguette topped with a generous slathering of chive butter, a layer of thinly sliced radishes, and a sprinkling of crunchy salt.

 All that matters is that you must make sure that each of those elements is the absolute best you can possibly get.
 The radishes must be large and plump and crunchy.
 The baguette must be crusty on the outside and delicately airy on the inside.
 The chives should be fresh and very finely chopped.
 The salt should be flaky and crunchy.

 And, most important of all, the butter must be creamy and rich and utterly exceptional.

 Choosing the Right Butter for Radish Toast